vatsrahul/Near-Duplicate-Detection-in-Graph-Dataset/Unlabeled_Graph/VEO_Filter/README.txt

 				.
 				.

-	2. choice: valid inputs : 1 for only loose size filter, 2 for loose size and common vertex filter, 3 for loose size, common vertex and banding technique filter.
+	2. choice: valid inputs : 1 for only loose size filter, 2 for loose size and common vertex filter, 3 for loose size, common vertex and static index filter, 4 for loose size, common vertex and Dynamic index filter.

 	3. simScore_threshold: only those graph pairs with similarity score greater than this threshold will be stored in a file